dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 Also note that the datasets for **JBL 305P MkII** and **Neumann KH80 (sample 1)** are missing *Directivity Index* data.
 Due to a bug in the tool this also breaks the Spinorama charts unless another speaker is also selected.

-**How to add a new speaker**: in the "Enable/Disable speakers" code block, add a new variable, and repeat the pattern in the `speakers` variable assignment.
+**How to add a new speaker**: in the following code block, add a new variable, and repeat the pattern in the `speakers` variable assignment.
 That's it - everything else should take care of itself.
 Note that the tool expects a zipfile in the format that amirm publishes (which presumably is the Klippel analysis software export format).
 If you want to upload the zipfile manually instead of using `Data URL`, you can do that using the Colab file browser on the left - just make sure the name of the file matches the `Speaker` field in the raw specification so that the tool can find it.

-## Enable/Disable speakers

-This is the most important setting.
-Here you can select the speakers you wish to analyze and compare.
-See the *Speaker list* section below for more information on each speaker. **Don't forget to use "Run all" after changing your selection.**

 ```python
 speaker_enable_AdamAudio_S2V = False #@param {type:"boolean"}